gtheler/2021-presentation/README.md

 ## Software Requirement Specifications

-A fictitious & imaginary Request for Quotation for a computational tool:
+After a successful project with a foreign company I decided to structure the PhD based on a fictitious & imaginary "Request for Quotation" for a computational tool:

 :::::::::::::: {.columns}
 ::: {.column width="35%"}